kaisucode/chess/README.md

 ## TODO
+- [ ] highlight blocks that are valid moves without hovering over them
 - [ ] don't allow pieces to jump over enemies
 - [ ] don't allow selection if no more moves
 - [ ] Diagonal movement